 Plan for Unlikely Scenarios

 Consider how you plan and prepare for natural disasters as many of us do in our part of the world (we’re in Townsville, North Queensland).
 You consider the worst that might happen and how you would react to that and your range of possible responses.
 Here in North Queensland we plan for cyclone season every summer.
-Most recently, it was a major flood that closed the office and made it unsafe for the team to travel.
+A few years back it was a major flood that closed the office and made it unsafe for the team to travel.
 Having alternate plans and strategies in place, everyone knew immediately what their role was and there was scarcely any interruption to our business.
 Have a look at our Business Continuity Plan Video.

 But you should also try to plan for some of the unlikely scenarios.
 Even if you model just one or 2 of them (because there are millions of possible scenarios), you help your team plan for any of them.
 For example, when our government asked us to work from home at the beginning of the pandemic, everyone in the team was prepared and knew what to do.
 This was a result of spending years preparing for cyclones.
 We had systems in place and it was simple to implement.
 Plan for one disaster and you’ll improve your resilience to any of them.